JuliaLang/julia/doc/src/manual/strings.md

 y
 ```

 Strings in Julia can contain invalid UTF-8 code unit sequences.
-This is rule allows to accept
+This convention allows to
-any byte sequence as a string.
-In such situations a rule is that characters are formed by longest
+treat any byte sequence as a `String`.
+In such situations a rule is that characters are formed
-possibly valid sequences of code points.
+by longest possibly valid sequences of code points.
 This rule is best explained by an example:

 ```jldoctest unicodestring
 julia> s = "\xc0\xa0\xe2\x88\xe2|"